Table of Contents

 You must properly configure your camera and remote control equipment before using them for astrophotography.
 The basic steps are as follows:

-• Use the live view option on your camera to focus on the celestial object you wish to take a picture of.
-If you are photographing a deep sky object such as a nebula or a galaxy, then first focus on a bright star nearby.
+- Use the live view option on your camera to focus on the celestial object you wish to take a picture of.
+If you are photographing a deep sky object such as the Heart Nebula or a galaxy, then first focus on a bright star nearby.
 To make an object appear sharp and clear, zoom in on the live view image and change the focus slightly.

 Using Software from Within an Imaging Program to Control Your Camera